Taco Burger

 - Ground beef – We recommend a 80/20 blend so your burgers aren’t dry.
 Plus, remember fat is flavor!

-- Taco seasoning – Make your own or grab a packet at the grocery story.
+- Taco seasoning – Make your own homemade taco seasoning with chili powder, garlic powder, onion powder, dried oregano, paprika, ground cumin sea salt and ground black papper or grab a packet at the grocery story.

-- Salsa – Grab a thick and chunky style salsa so your burger doesn’t get to much liquid in it.
+- Salsa – Grab a thick, chunky style salsa so your burger doesn’t get too much liquid in it.

-- Sharp cheddar cheese – Grab the block of cheese and shred it yourself for the best result.
+- Sharp cheddar cheese – Shred the cheese yourself for the best result.

 - Guacamole – Either homemade or store bought works!